All Festivals in Mérida, Mexico in 2025

 Carnival in Mérida

 The Mérida Carnival is one of the most spectacular carnivals in México and one of the most anticipated festivals of the city.
-It takes usually place in February, but sometimes in March on the Xmatkuil exhibition grounds a little outside in the south of Mérida.
+It takes place in February and March, mainly on the Xmatkuil exhibition grounds a little outside in the south of Mérida.
 There are free shuttle buses that will take you there from the city center in around 30 minutes.

 Carnaval in Mérida